TomBakowski/algorithms/README.md

 Big O Notation is a mathematical concept used in Computer Science to describe the performance or complexity of an algorithm.
 Specifically, it provides an upper bound on the time or space (memory) requirements of an algorithm in the worst-case scenario, which helps in understanding the scalability and efficiency of the algorithm.

-### Key Concepts

-- **Time Complexity:** Refers to the amount of time an algorithm takes to complete based on the length of the input.
-Time complexity is often expressed using Big O Notation.

-- **Space Complexity:** Indicates the amount of memory space required by an algorithm as a function of the length of the input.

 ### Big O Complexity Classes

 - **O(1) - Constant Time:** The algorithm takes the same amount of time to complete, regardless of the input size.